salomon-hernandez-soto/salomon-hernandez-soto.github.io/_pages/about.md

 ## Relevant Classes

-Salomon has completed or is completing the following notable classes.
+I have completed or are currently completing the following notable classes.

 * Additive and Polymer Based Manufacturing
 * Make it Real and Make it Matter